scrapinghub/splash/docs/scripting-ref.rst

 **Signature:** ``splash.private_mode_enabled = true/false``

 Private mode is enabled by default unless you pass flag ``--disable-private-mode`` at Splash startup.
+Note that if you disable private mode some of the browsing data may persist between requests (it doesn't affect cookies though).

-Note that if you disable private mode browsing data such as cookies or items kept in local storage may persist between requests.
+See also: :ref:`disable-private-mode`.

 .. _splash-resource-timeout: